keithhat/voron0/README.md

 	* Updating through the mainsail interface was ok, including plugins.
 Some had path clashes that were easily resolved.
 * The polarity of at least the extruder fan is important.
 * My extruder was skipping when initially tuning, ended up being some broken filament in heatbreak.
 Disassembled and used a tool to help extract
+* It was originally not clear to me, but the z-axis should be configured so toolhead is at 0.0 for correct printing location.
+(I originally had bottom as 0 and this at 120).

 # Build Info
 ## Mechanical Assembly